icmeyer/pymc3/GOVERNANCE.md

 Council membership is assigned for a two year period, with no limit on how many periods can be served.

+Council members can renounce at any time and are encouraged to do so if they foresee they won't be able to attend their responsibilities for an extended interval of time.

 If a Council member becomes inactive in the project for a period of one year, they will be considered for removal from the Council.
 Before removal, inactive Member will be approached by the BDFL to see if they plan on returning to